ansys/ansys-templates/doc/source/user_guide/templating.rst

 In ``ansys-templates``, all templates are placed in ``src/ansys/templates/``.
 The ``templates/`` directory contains different families of templates.

-A `family of templates` is simply a directory with a ``common/`` folder and various templates folders.
+A `family of templates` is simply a directory with a ``common/`` directory and various templates directories.

-- The ``common/`` folder contains various resources that are common to all templates of a given family.
+- The ``common/`` directory contains various resources that are common to all templates of a given family.
 This avoids duplication of files across templates.

-- Each template folder contains its own set of custom files.
+- Each template directory contains its own set of custom files.

 .. code:: bash